borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 Another aspect is the **cost of change**.
 Automatic admin framework give you the illusion to get massive features for you money (dev time).
 What I see is that these features are rarely what will make your business successful.
 You often don’t need all these features.

-I’m claiming that building the tools you needs with just what you need will help you better react to change.
+I’m claiming that building the tools you need with just what you need will help you better react to change.

-It will cost you less than converting the whole admin to a custom build when the automatic one doesn’t cover you needs anymore (unless you switch very early, when you don’t have too many things).
+It will cost you less than converting the whole admin to a custom build when the automatic one doesn’t cover your needs anymore (unless you switch very early, when you don’t have too many things).

 #### The design mindset

-Using automatic admins it sometimes also revealing of the lack of «Design driven mindset».
+Using automatic admins is sometimes also revealing of the lack of «Design driven mindset».
 If your product is a little bit more than a «wysiwyg», there are a lot of chances that you’ll be stuck with a «not ideal ui».

 So why even starting with something like that while you could reduce your scope to deliver useful and delightful user experience from the get go?